Preparing an Audio Mix for Dubbing

 • Sound FX 2

-This is the only full-proof way to successfully migrate sync’d audio so that what we receive is identical to your project.
-Better still, you only need to send us a few audio tracks so it uses very minimal data making the process much faster to share.
+This is a foolproof and simple way to successfully migrate synced audio so that what we receive is identical to your project.
+Better still, you only need to send a few audio tracks so it uses very minimal data making the process much faster to share.

 Preparing for Track Export